Report an Incident

 Any member (faculty, staff, or student) or recognized group or organization of the Marymount University community may report and/or file a report to an administrator, campus office, or Campus Safety alleging a violation of university policy or when behavior warrants attention.

-- False reporting and retaliation are very serious violations of University policy.
-If an individual makes a false report or takes negative action towards a reporter, that individual may face consequences under the Community Code of Conduct, staff handbook, or faculty handbook.
+• False reporting and retaliation are very serious violations of University policy.
+If an individual makes a false report or takes negative action towards a reporter, that individual may face consequences under the Student Community Conduct Code, staff handbook, or faculty handbook.

-If you submit a report and provide your contact information, you may be contacted to meet with the Assistant Director for Community Services and Title IX Office, Care Team, or Campus Safety and Emergency Management.
+If you submit a report and provide your contact information, you may be contacted to meet with the Office of Student Conduct and Conflict Resolution, Title IX Office, CARE Team, and/or Campus Safety.
 Working together with the appropriate staff member will allow you to develop a plan for the next steps that take into account your needs.
 Additionally, each submitted report serves as a data point of grievances, incidents, and bias activity on our campus.
 We use this data to inform the annual Clery Act reporting and to create educational programming or new community standards for our campus community.

 These reporting forms are for non-emergencies only.
-If this is an emergency, please dial 911 or contact Campus Safety and Emergency Management at 703-284-1600.
+If this is an emergency, please dial 911 or contact Campus Safety at 703-284-1600.

 Forms